Application of health and safety law to the Police Service

 A brief history

-The Police (Health and Safety) Act 1997 established Chief Constables as the employer of police officers for the purposes of the Health and Safety at Work etc Act 1974.
-This gave police officers the protection of health and safety law while they were at work.
-The Police Authority remained the employer of civilian police staff.
+The Police (Health and Safety) Act 1997 established that the Chief Officer of a force is to be treated as the employer of police officers for the purposes of the Health and Safety at Work etc Act 1974.
+This gave police officers the protection of health and safety law while they were at work, as, for HSWA purposes, they are to be treated as employees.

-In 2005 Clause 158 of the Serious Organised Crime and Police Act amended Section 51A of the Health and Safety at Work Act 1974; concerning application of Part 1 of the Act to police.
-It changed the position of chief constables as an 'employer' and established the 'relevant officer' as a 'corporation sole'.
+In 2005 Clause 158 of the Serious Organised Crime and Police Act amended Section 51A of the Health and Safety at Work Act 1974; concerning the application of Part 1 of the Act to police.
+It changed the position of Chief Constables to that of 'employer' and established the 'relevant officer' as a 'corporation sole'.

 In essence this means that Chief Constables/Commissioners will not be held personally liable for any breaches of the 1974 Act within their force, except in cases where the breach is proved to be as a result of the individual Chief Officer's: